 Living without someone to care for them or a household income, these children are often unable to access food, education or medical facilities, and struggle to deal with their grief and trauma.

-Through our pilot Child Headed Households Programme in Malawi and Uganda, we are working with two of our partners to support and protect these children by:
+Through our pilot Child Headed Households Programme in Malawi and Uganda, we are working with three of our partners to support and protect these children by:

 community volunteers as parental figures who visit the households regularly, providing guidance, counselling and a helping hand in their homes.